spencertipping/phi/design.md

 This is missing the point; if scopes are still driving polymorphism, then a global stack serves no purpose because scopes already provide extensible (and efficient) addressing.

+### What if every value _is_ a parser?
+Parsers consume concatenative.
+So we have some elementary value/parser things, and we have baseline rules that perform higher-order parser operations to those.
+This might sorta work.